 Our team maintains a library of basic research about eLearning vendors we’ve worked with, or may explore in future.
 Until now, these files were stored in Microsoft Office docs.
-When I was asked to review and revise them, I decided to convert them into a non-linear, visual knowledge base using markdown files linked together in Obsidian.md.
+When I was asked to review and revise them, I decided to convert them into a non-linear, visual knowledge base using markdown files linked together in the Foam plugin for VS Code.

 This post outlines my thinking about how and why you might want to turn a collection of information into a knowledge base like this.